 The Rival: Played with in the relationship between Team 8 and Team 7.
 While they are not enemies in the proper sense, at the beginning of the story they can't stand each other (in part thanks to the already present animosity between Naruto and Sasuke).
 However, as the story progresses and especially after the events of the Forest of Death, the members of each team start to understand (and in some cases, even respect) the members of the other team.
 They arenít yet on the friendliest of terms, but at least they are more civil towards each other.
 One has to wonder how things will proceed between them now that Naruto has said to Sasuke that Team 8 also plan to hunt down Itachi because of what he did to Kurenai.

 Self-Deprecation: Naruto demonstrates being more than willing to sometimes crack a joke at his own expense.
-More often than not, this ends up offending his teammates.
+More often than not, this ends up having a Dude, Not Funny! effect on his teammates.

 "Send themnote a group of Hidden Stone ninja encountered during the border patrol mission. my grades from the Academy.
 Let them know they were scared of the 'dead last' in his class."